Makes you realize how very much

 (like union halls or veterans centers).

-If you're able, add the personal touch to your outreach
+If you're able, add the personal touch to your outreach activities.

 Let the places you visit to leave materials